h5py/h5py/docs/high/group.rst

     .. method:: __contains__(name)

-        Dict-like containership testing.  `name` may be a relative or absolute path.
+        Dict-like membership testing.  `name` may be a relative or absolute path.

     .. method:: __getitem__(name)